jColeChanged/jColeChanged.github.io/jekyll/_posts/2020-03-05-learning-to-program.md

 this then you're in a much stronger position to speak about the reliability of your work.

 Geometric probability distributions show us that even small chances eventually become certanties, but people tend to be lazy.
 We discount the future, because we have to.
 We can't always think deeply about something.
 That would lead to us stalling.

+The point of intentionally destroying your laptop is to solve the problem of laziness.
+When you know you are going to die, know that a country is going to collapse, know that a laptop is going to be destroyed - it changes priorities.
+Ideas can't be saved in a centralized manner, because if they are it is going to be destroyed when the central system is destroyed.

+Right now one, as I write this, one of my laptops is broken.
+Apple did an update and it didn't play well with the fact that my laptop was encrypted and now I can't get it to boot up.
+I anticipated these sort of eventualities: nothing was lost when this happened.
+I was able to recover gracefully.

+Geometric probability distributions tell us that these sort of catacylcisms are inevitable.
+It doesn't feel like that each day: you live, you live, you live, therefore it seems like you live forever.
+Except you are going to die.
 Creating systems which bring the future closer to the present helps us to better reason about the future.
 If we know that our laptop is about to be destroyed or that we are about to die or any number of other errors in execution we shift our priorities to what really matters over the long term rather than what seems to matter when we are thinking about what is near at hand.